murrayace/EMS/README.md

 ## Roles and Functions
 1. **System manager:**
-- Read and update informations about branch manger, branch, group and employees.
+- Search and update informations about branch managers, branches, groups and employees.
-- Create and delete branch manger, branch, group and employees.
+- Create and delete branch mangers, branches, groups and employees.
 - Move out employees and search their move out records.
-- Search and delete employee absence records.
+- Search and delete employees' absence records.

 2. **Branch manager:**
-- Read informations about branch manger, branch, group and employees.
+- Search informations about branch mangers, branches, groups and employees.
-- Register and search employee absence records.
+- Register and search employees' absence records.

 3. **Branch:**
 - Each branch has a branch manager.